cugos/cugos.github.com/README.md

 ### Install necessary npm packages

-If you cloned the website and it came with the `src/node_modules` directory full of stuff, you're probably good, but you may need to `npm install` within the `src` directory to get them all up and running.
-Takes a couple minutes.
+Once you clone the site, you'll have to install the necessary npm package dependencies.
+Change to the `src` directory and run `npm install`, which will create the needed `node_modules` directory.

 These packages will allow you to develop in the LESScss environment via the `*.less` files within the `src/less` directory.
 In order to compile any changes you can either run `grunt`, `grunt build-css`, or set a watcher to look for changes via `grunt watcher`